gpestana/notes/talks/dark_web_2018/main_script.md

 Tor does not solve all the problems.
 It only protects the transport of data.

-## How can you benefit from those technologies

-Why is data harvesting important? <example vegetarians>
+Why is data harvesting important?

 As our lives become more connected than even, corporations and malintented organizations have the capabilities to harvest more and more data about our